Marijuana can be relaxing and physically sedating, but also invigorating and creatively uplifting. So is marijuana a stimulant or depressant?

 Marijuana is considered a depressant as it slows messages between the brain and the body.
 When weed enters your system, it gradually increases gamma-aminobutyric acid (GABA) levels on the brain.
 GABA is an inhibitory neurotransmitter that blocks brain signals and ultimately decreases activity throughout your central nervous system.

 As a result, marijuana slows down breathing and promotes feelings of relaxation and drowsiness—effects that are common to all depressants.
-Due to calming properties, marijuana may help to manage conditions like anxiety, insomnia, and muscle spasms.
+Due to its calming properties, marijuana may help to manage conditions like anxiety, insomnia, and muscle spasms.

 However, as a depressant, marijuana can also have the following adverse effects: